Skillet, Frying Pan and Sauté Pan: What’s the Difference

 - Light to medium weight

 A true skillet has a combination of features from both the frying pan and the sauté pan.
 The sides, though also sloped, meet the base at a sharper angle.
-The sides are also deeper, making it more versatile.
+The sides are also deeper, making them more versatile.
 As the skillet can hold more volume, it can be used for a wider variety of cooking techniques.

 Characteristics of a Fry Pan